-- 5. The Town will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
+otherwise knows of possible sexual harassment occurring.
 The Town will keep the investigation confidential to the extent possible.
 Effective corrective action will be taken whenever sexual harassment is found to have occurred.
-All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment. - All employees are encouraged to report any harassment or behaviors that violate this policy.
+All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment.

+- 6. All employees are encouraged to report any harassment or behaviors that violate this policy.
 The Town will provide all employees a complaint form for employees to report harassment and file complaints. - 7.
-Department Heads and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to the Town's Harassment Officer. - 8.
+Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to Human Resources or Recreation Department Supervisor. - 8.
 This policy applies to all employees, paid or unpaid interns, and non-employees and all must follow and uphold this policy.
 This policy must be provided to all employees and should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employees upon hiring.